FilipStenbeck/note-app/README.md

 yarn build
 ```

+### ENVIRONMENT variables
+The following environment variables is used in the application

+- **REACT_APP_API_ROOT** : url to API root (Example http://localhost:4000)
+- **REACT_APP_ROOT** : url to APP root  (Example http://localhost:3000)

 ## Run

-To run the application using the production ready build and serve it using the included node.js express server:
+To run the application using the production ready build and serve it using the included node.js express server.

 ```sh
 yarn start
 ```
+When running the application with _yarn start_ the ENVIRONMENT variables are set to default values.

 ## Docker